 Second, subjection to harm may be a general feature of epistemic life, but some agents are particularly vulnerable to harm because they occupy situations of social and epistemic oppression.
 They will be subjected to more intensive and extensive harms.
 Courage will thus have a special significance for the oppressed, for two reasons noted by Medina.
 First, oppressed agents are, by definition, more likely to be subjected to harms, insofar as their ‘epistemic journeys’ are subject to active aggression by other, privileged agents.
 Second, courage may have a particular significance for members of oppressed groups, as “a crucial epistemic and political virtue” (Medina 2012: 229).
 Medina’s thought is that although epistemic courage has some role in all lives, it has a specific role for oppressed persons—if they can act with epistemic courage, their capacity for coping with or resisting oppression is enhanced.
 Such courage might be a feat of what he calls an epistemic hero, a person capable of outstanding epistemic acts and attainments, who “initiates and facilitates epistemic transformations for us all”, often through acts of profound epistemic courage (see Medina 2012: 233).
 But it can equally be a collective accomplishment, if and when individual acts of epistemic courage are “echoed by others … reverberating in a social chain” (Medina 2012: 231) – a form of collective epistemic courage I return to in Section 4.
 Ideally, of course, these forms of courage particular to the oppressed would cease to be necessary, since the subjections to harm implicated in systems of oppression would cease to be a feature of our societies.
 But that’s an ideal, for sure.

 A third qualifier to the association of courage with harms concerns the ways that fear might feature in the psychology of courage.
 Intuitively, courage manifests in response to fear.
 Let’s assume for the sake of argument that these are fears of actual or potential harms.
 But Baehr (2011: 169) urges caution, proposing that experiencing fear is not a precondition for an exercise of courage.
 Some epistemic agents, like the grizzled investigative reporter or long-term detective, may no longer experience fear.
 Nor need fear play a role in the aetiology of an agent’s courage.
 Although some earn their courage through acts of confronting threats and harms, others seem naturally to possess it.
-We ought to distinguish, then, between forms of courage achieved through the efforts of agents, and what Aristotle called the natural forms of the virtues, acquired from ones environment (see Nicomachean Ethics VI.13).
+We ought to distinguish, then, between forms of courage achieved through the efforts of agents, and what Aristotle called the natural forms of the virtues, acquired from ones’ environment (see Nicomachean Ethics VI.13).

-To sum up, courage as an epistemic virtue is a sub-virtue of perseverance, a specific way of persevering in the face of actual or anticipated subjection to harms.
+To sum up, epistemic courage is, first, a sub-virtue of epistemic perseverance, a specific way of persevering in the face of actual or anticipated subjection to harms.
 Second, there is a generic range of harms – surveyed in the next section – but the types, range, and intensity of harms to which agents are vulnerable will be socially textured.
 Third, courage can manifest across the whole range of our epistemic activities, not just defensive doxastic practices.
-Having the courage of our convictions is not the only way this virtue can be manifested.
+Holding to the courage of our convictions is not the only way this virtue can be manifested.
 Fourth, courage does not require fear in either its aetiology or its exercise.

 Let’s start with harms and whether they must be epistemic

-2. Harms and vulnerability
+2. Harms and Vulnerability

 A harm is an actual or potential threat to one’s interests, perceived by an agent, and courage is a virtue that enables an agent to respond positively to those harms.
 (Section 3 examines a range of such responses.)
 Harms can be thought about in terms of their nature, type, and distribution, each of which are relevant to courage.